cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 IPsec in tunneling mode uses two headers:

 * The Authentication Header (AH, protocol field 51) authenticates the packet's sender and provides integrity and nonrepudiation.
 Note that integrity guarantees do *not* cover all the other header fields, as it is possible for some of these to be (legitimately) changed by intermediate servers.
 * The Encapsulating Security Payload (ESP, protocol field 50) *also* provides authentication services, and encrypts the data being transferred.
 ESP is designed to provide confidentiality, authentication, integrity, and anti-replay services, but these can be configured in a piecemeal fashion.
-In particular, enabling confidentiality *without* integrity protection and either ESP authentication *or* a separate AH leaves the ESP data vulnerable to substitution attacks (not sure why you'd do this...).
+In particular, enabling confidentiality *without* integrity protection and either ESP authentication *or* a separate AH leaves the ESP data vulnerable to substitution attacks (not sure why you'd do this…).

 IPsec headers immediately follow the header fields in an IP datagram.
 ESP can be nested in AH, which simplifies firewall filtering if you only require confidentiality for *some* connections.